akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-connector-for.md

 So they need:

-* An **easy to follow download/installation process:** to retrieve and install your connector.
+* An **easy to follow download/installation process:** depending on your business needs.
 It depends on your business model.
 If you require your client to install the connector themself, make sure you provide appropriate documentation.

 * A **full documentation** about **the limits of the connector** in terms of **scalability** and **performance** (your connector limits).